Manchester United: Champions League hopes ruined by Huddersfield draw

 The manner of the draw, and the absence of Champions League football next season, raises questions about how United can overcome the post-Sir Alex Ferguson malaise.

-Solskjaer was named United's permanent manager at the end of March after overseeing a dramatic transformation in the club's results after taking temporary charge following Jose Mourinho's sacking in December.
+Solskjaer was named United's permanent manager at the end of March after overseeing a dramatic transformation in the club's results having taken temporary charge following Jose Mourinho's sacking in December.

 A run of 14 wins from 19 matches, which included victory over PSG to reach the Champions League quarterfinals, secured the Norwegian a three-year deal and put United back in contention for a top-four finish.

-The improvement in players who struggled under Mourinho, such as Pogba and Anthony Martial, was also widely regarded as having persuaded United hierarchy to give Solskjaer the job on a permanent basis.
+The improvement in players who struggled under Mourinho, such as Pogba and Anthony Martial, was also widely regarded as having persuaded United's hierarchy to give Solskjaer the job on a permanent basis.

-But the last month has illustrated how big a task the former striker has on his hands if he is to return United to the upper echelons of the EPL.
+But the last month has demonstrated how big a task the United former striker has on his hands if he is to return United to the upper echelons of the EPL.
 Not only have results taken a downturn, but the club's most high-profile stars have also failed to impress in recent weeks.